emqx/cloud-docs/en_US/deployments/byoc_ssl.md

 When preparing your certificate for TLS/SSL configuration, consider the following guidelines:

 - Certificates must specify encryption algorithms and key sizes.
-EMQX Cloud supports 1024-bit RSA (RSA_1024) and 2048-bit RSA (RSA_2048) algorithms.
+EMQX BYOC supports 1024-bit RSA (RSA_1024) and 2048-bit RSA (RSA_2048) algorithms.

 - Certificates must adhere to the SSL/TLS X.509 version 3 standard.
 They should contain the public key, the fully qualified domain name (FQDN) or IP address of the website, and publisher information.